xiix0/scam/README.md

-Your aims are high, and you are capable of much.
+You will be reincarnated as a toad; and you will be much happier.